VeryGoodOpenSource/cli_completion/README.md

 For a high level view on how this package works, check the [documentation][docs_link].

-### ⚠️ When using analytics
+### ⚠️ Using analytics

-The handling completion requests should be processed straightforwardly.
+Handling completion requests should be straightforward.

-If there are any checks (like analytics, telemetry, or anything that you may have on `run` or `runCommand` overrides) before running subcommands, make sure you fast-track the `completion` command, skipping all the unnecessary computations.
+If there are any checks (like analytics, telemetry, or anything that you may have on `run` or `runCommand` overrides) before running subcommands, make sure you fast track the `completion` command to skip all of the unnecessary computations.

 Example: